TiBOcode/astrotibo/src/content/notes/moctips.md

 - 📝[Mental Imagery](mental-imagery)
 - Body Map
 - My Mental Model for Music
+- Using mental imagery to visualize the fretboard
 ### Psychology, Physics & Biology
 - Psychology of attention
 - Physics of Vibration -> Feeling these vibrations (Hearing)